tj-actions/changed-files/README.md

 *   Fast execution (0-2 seconds on average).
 *   Easy to debug.
-*   Boolean output indicating that certain files have been modified.
+*   Boolean output indicating that certain files have been changed.
 *   Multiple repositories.
 *   Self hosted runners.
 *   GitHub Enterprise Server.